thisbailiwick/ditch-the-gif/README.md

 # Ditch the GIF

-**Ditch the GIF** is a plugin to implement looping videos in a GIF like fasion but without the expensive bandwidth and cpu usage.
+**Ditch the GIF** is a plugin to implement looping videos in a GIF like fashion but without the expensive bandwidth and cpu usage.
 ## Use